GannettDigital/simulato/docs/_pages/tutorial-first-component.md

 }
 ```

 When creating element objects, each must have a unique `name`.
-In addition, needs `selector` object that contains both `type` and `value`.
-The `selector.type` property will tell Simulato what browser selector function to run. `selector.value` will tell Simualto what value to run the selector function with.
+In addition, it needs a `selector` object that contains both `type` and `value`.
+The `selector.type` property will tell Simulato what browser selector function to run.
+The `selector.value` will tell Simualto what value to run the selector function with.
 The current supported selectors can be found in the [elements section](/components/#elements) of the components documentation.
-When we looked at the test site page there was more going on that just a header, but for creating our first component we will just worry about the header for now.
+When we looked at the test site page there was more going on than just a header, but for creating our first component we will just worry about the header for now.
 As the tutorial progresses, we will flesh out each component we create to make a full model of our system.

 Behind the scenes, Simulato converts our returned 'elements' into a single object.
 Each property on the object is the 'name' of an element, with its value an object containing the properties: `name`, `isDisplayed`, `disabled`, `innerHTML`, `innerText`, `hidden`, `value`, `checked`, `attributes`, `disabled`, and `webElement`.
 More information regarding these properties can be found in the [elements section](/components/#elements) of the components documentation.
 {: .notice--info}